 Rebalance your Doshas with Ayurveda

-This summer I went to a couple of retreats in different parts of the world, one of them was in Sri Lanka, a beautiful island very close to India, known for its vast beaches and for its lush greenery.
-I was looking for very specific things and one of those was treatments based on the principles of Ayurveda.
+This summer, I attended a couple of retreats in different parts of the world.
+One of them was in Sri Lanka, a stunning island near India known for its pristine beaches and lush, restorative greenery.
+My goal was to find a retreat that offered specific wellness treatments, and one of the key elements I sought was a focus on Ayurveda.

 Ayurveda works based on a combination of diet, exercise and meditation practices.